Appliances · Resale guide

 DJI Osmo Pocket 4 Price Guide

-Note that prices can adjust slightly based on specific accessories included, like the Wide-Angle Lens or Mic Transmitter.
+Prices can vary slightly if you’re looking at specific combo packs, like the “Creator Combo” which originally included extra accessories.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the DJI Osmo Pocket 4 in 2026